luyuliu/cuckoo.js/README.md

 # cuckoo.js

-An Javascript library to implement cuckoo search (basic version).
+An cuckoo search JavaScript library.

+## Feature
+ * Integer and real number optimization.
+ * upperBound and lowerBound array.
+ * Support WebWorker, node.js, and browser.

 ## Import
 Please be aware that this library depends on [underscore.js](https://underscorejs.org/).
 Make sure install underscore.js before using.